 Foreign currency risk is the risk that the value of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Company's foreign exchange exposure arises from issuing debt in currencies other than Euro.
-The Company's policy is to naturally economic hedge against these foreign exchange risks by investing solely in term loans which replicate the same currency characteristics as the EMTNs.
+The Company's policy is to hedge these foreign exchange risks naturally economically by investing solely in term loans which replicate the same currency characteristics as the EMTNs and certificates.